yuliyaselevich/GPT2_mental_health_advice_chatbot/README.md

 ## Introduction
 Mental and physical health are crucial components of overall well-being, with mental health significantly impacting physical health and behaviors.
 To address this, an AI-based chatbot can serve as a primary tool to improve general well-being and provide support to those hesitant to seek professional help due to stigma and prejudice surrounding mental illness.
 The objective of this project is to build a model capable of receiving user questions and providing sensible, relevant, and human-like answers with strong grammar and spelling.
 ## Data
 The data for this project was scraped from Reddit's r/mentalhealth and r/mentalillness subreddits using the Python Pushshift API Wrapper (PSAW).
 The data included both posts and comments, which were stored in separate Pandas DataFrames.

 The Submissions DataFrame contained the following columns:
 * **Id**: Unique identification number for each submission.
 * **Title**: The title of the submission, is often a question.
 * **Selftext**: Additional content provided by the submission author.
-* **Created**: The submission's creation date.<be>
+* **Created**: The submission's creation date.

 The Comments DataFrame also had 'id' and 'created' columns, along with the following columns:
 * **Link_id**: ID matching each submission with its associated comments.
-* **Body**: The content of the comment.<be>
+* **Body**: The content of the comment.

 After cleaning and processing the data, duplicate comments and irrelevant entries were removed, resulting in 415,290 rows in the Submissions DataFrame and 1,556,846 rows in the Comments DataFrame.
 ## Exploratory Data Analysis
 During the exploratory data analysis, I examined the most popular words in titles and comments, identified polarity and subjectivity, and calculated readability scores.
 The analysis revealed differences between titles and comments, with titles often having a negative connotation and comments having a neutral or positive connotation.
 The majority of sentences in both titles and comments showed neutral polarity, indicating a lack of emotional expression.
 Additionally, I used LDA (Latent Dirichlet Allocation) modeling to investigate topics, but the low coherence scores suggested challenges in revealing specific topics beyond the general theme of mental health.